Genoise (Vanilla Sponge Cake)

 - Line the bottom of two 8" cake pans with a parchment round, or butter and flour the pan.
 Preheat the oven to 350 °F (don't use the convection setting).

 - Melt 4 ounces unsalted butter in a small saucepan, cook until the milk solids sink to the bottom of the pan and become brown.
-Drain the butter into a medium bowl, leaving the milk solids in the pan.
+Drain the browned butter into a medium bowl, leaving the milk solids in the pan.
 Stir 1 tablespoon vanilla extract into the browned butter and set aside.
+Discard the milk solids.

 - Put 8 large eggs and 8 ounces granulated sugar with ¼ teaspoon table salt in a mixer bowl.
 Set the bowl over a pan of simmering water (don't let the bowl touch the hot water) and whisk until the eggs are slightly warmer than body temperature.
 Put the bowl onto the mixer with the whisk attachment and whip on high speed until the eggs are tripled in volume.